 Learning I had Celiac Disease

 I started my career as a psychotherapist helping others to manifest their truest selves.
 It took a cherished chiropractor for me to realize mine.
-When I was 43, my chiropractor figured out that I had celiac disease; an autoimmune disorder that had left me debilitated most of my life, caused by an inability to digest gluten, found in wheat, barley, rye and most oats.
+When I was 43, my chiropractor figured out that I had celiac disease; an autoimmune disorder that had left me debilitated most of my life.
+Celiac disease causes an inflammatory response when ingesting gluten, a protein found in wheat (and all its cousins), barley, rye and most oats.
 Her wisdom and experience changed my life.

 Transforming My Life